-Kiko Argüello studies Fine Arts at the Academy of S. Fernando de Madrid and in 1959 receives the National Extraordinary Award of Painting.
-In 1960, together with the sculptor Coomontes and the glassmaker Muñoz de Pablos, founded the Art research and development group called Arte Sacro “Gremio 62”.
-They hold exhibitions in Madrid (Biblioteca Nacional), and represents Spain, appointed by the Ministry of cultural relations, at the Universal Exhibition of Sacred Art in Royan (France) in 1960.
-In Holland, he exhibits some of his works (Gallery “Nouvelles images”).
+Kiko Argüello studied Fine Arts at the Academy of S. Fernando de Madrid and in 1959 received the Premio Nacional Extraordinario de Pintura.
+In 1960, together with the sculptor Coomontes and the glassmaker Muñoz de Pablos, he founded the art research and development group called Arte Sacro “Gremio 62”.
+They held exhibitions in Madrid (Biblioteca Nacional), and represented Spain, appointed by the Ministry of Cultural Relations, at the Universal Exhibition of Sacred Art in Royan (France) in 1960.
+He exhibited some of his works in Holland (Gallery “Nouvelles images”).

 «Only a new aesthetic will save the Church».
-The images of this «mystic crown» want to influence the deepest spirit of the faithful that contemplates it.
+The images of this «mystic crown» want to influence the depths of the spirit of the faithful that contemplates it.
 They are intended to help man rise to God.
 These paintings act in the soul of the Christian as in the Transfiguration, where the apostles perceived the brightness of the divine light over Mount Tabor.
-Like him, they hear the Word of God and especially in the liturgy, these images, in a direct way, immediately and more emotionally, they want to help the faithful to spiritually transform.
-St. John Damasceno, who defended the icons against the iconoclastic force and who Pope Leo XIII proclaimed as Doctor of the niversal Church said: «I have seen the human image of God and my soul has been saved».
+Like him, they hear the Word of God and especially in the liturgy, these images, in a direct, immediate and more emotional way, want to help the spiritual transformation of the faithful.
+St. John Damasceno, who defended the icons against the iconoclastic force and was proclaimed as Doctor of the Church by Pope Leo XIII, said: «I have seen the human image of God and my soul has been saved».